 In his presentation, Sinha gave enterprise architects four steps that will increase modularity in legacy Java applications.

 Step 1.
 Build architecture maps

-An architecture map is important for getting everyone involved in the project on the same page.
+An architecture map is important for getting everyone involved in the project on the same page, regardless of the take one has on Java modularity.
 Different individuals involved in the process will understand the main structures in the codebase differently.
 This goes for different departments -- development, QA, ops and business -- as well as different developers within the same department.
 "If you ask 10 different developers to draw a picture of the codebase, you're going to get 10 different diagrams," Sinha pointed out.
 "Separated development teams could refer to the same structures by different names.
 This confusion could potentially escalate into major disagreements that hinder teamwork."

 When done right, the process of creating baseline architecture maps can be done in a single meeting that could last only an hour or two.
 In small teams, a core developer might be able to draw up a starting architecture map on his own.
 This will give the developer a place from which to start when discussing changes with others.
 In larger organizations, it's important for all the stakeholders to be represented.
 Sinha recommends getting all the team leads together in one room.
 "Have them actually draw it," he said.
 "Get the main things down on paper."

 Step 2.
 Merge architecture maps

 Once developers or team leads have their own separate view of what the code looks like, it's time to start making compromises among them to get one overarching picture.
 A successful modernization project will require a single, easy-to-find document that gives all stakeholders a common, mile-high view of the existing architecture.
 This map will allow them to have more collaborative -- rather than argumentative -- conversations about what must be done.